j-tomasik/JS_art_map/README.md

 In Art of San Francisco, users will be able to:

 1)Zoom in and zoom out
-2)Reset and recenter their map
-3)Click on neighborhoods
+2)Use google maps street view
-4)Click on pins representing art locations
-5)Exit out of the view display for a art location and/or neighborhood 6)Click on external links to learn more about a location
+3)Click on list items to drop pins and display info 4)Click on pins to switch between which location's info you want to display 5)Mouse over a pin to display the name and address 6)Click on external links to learn more about a location

 In addition, this project will include:

-* A page of all the links and sources of the data
-* Change the color of certain display aspects
-* View data comparing the neighborhoods
+* Click a 'Learn more' button to pull up a modal that has background info on the art porject and links
+* View an image of the art piece when it has been selected to display it's information

 ## Wireframes:
 ![wireframe](wireframe.png)
-* Once a pin has been selected, a column/box will appear on the right side of the inner box to display a template of info as text and an img
+* Once a pin has been selected, a column/box will appear on the left side of the inner box to display a template of info as text and an img
-* This box will have an exit button so that the user can go back to viewing the same neighborhood they selected instead of having to return to the fully zoomed out home map
+* This wireframe is out of date as my project has been dynamically updated

 ## Libraries and APIs:

-* d3 JS library
-* Sfgov.org API
+* Sfgov.org API/csv import
 * html/css
 *  Vanilla Javascript
-* Possibly Canvas API for adding custom displays
+* Google maps API
-* Wikipedia for additional info on locations
+* external links to learn more about locations and projects

 ## Implementation Timeline: